Horatio-McCallister/java-yahtzee/README.md

 # java-yahtzee
 Yahtzee game created using Java.
+Standard Widget Toolkit (SWT) was used to create the user interface.